mekkim/innersourcecommons.org-wiki/Dedicated-Community-Leader.md

 - The more company A invests in a community, the more credible is its commitment to InnerSource.
 - The easier it is to find a contact person for the community, the lower the barrier for first contributions will be.
 - The more continuity there is in leadership of the community, the more likely it will be that business units in company A are willing to use and invest in the software built by the community.
-- The more continuity there is in leadership of the communtiy and the faster the response time to questions and feedback wrt. the work of the community is, the more likely it will be that developers will commit themselves to working in the community.
+- The more continuity there is in leadership of the communitiy and the faster the response time to questions and feedback wrt. the work of the community is, the more likely it will be that developers will commit themselves to working in the community.
 - The less influence in selecting a community leader the community has itself, the less credible will company A's commitment to InnerSource be perceived (lack of meritocracy).
 - The less experienced a community leader is the more likely it is that he will not be able to inspire other, more experienced developers to join his community.
 - For managers steeped in traditional project management methods, the value contribution of the InnerSource working model is less obvious than that of the methods they are accustomed to.